Pil3q/CV/README.md

 [PROJECTS](#projects) | [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests)

 I am a software developer with almost ten years of experience as a sales consultant as well as successful time as an entrepreneur and chef.
 I am focused on TDD, agile, OOD and believing in XP values.
 I am pair programming enthusiast also capable to work in a team or on my own.
-I am open to new technologies and experiences.
+I am also open to new technologies and experiences.

 ## PROJECTS